What Is AES Encryption? A Quick Breakdown

 The History of AES Encryption

 After a worldwide competition, two Belgian cryptographers, Vincent Rijmen and Joan Daemen, submitted an algorithm called Rijndael.
 It stood out because it was fast, secure, and worked well on different types of hardware.
-In 2001, NIST officially picked Rijndael and renamed it the Advanced Encryption Standard (AES).
-It became the new standard for government and business security.
+In 2001, NIST officially picked the Rijndael encryption and renamed it the Advanced Encryption Standard (AES).
+It became the new standard for government computer security.

-Today, AES is used everywhere.
+Today, AES is used everywhere for data security.
 It’s been tested for over 20 years and still hasn’t been cracked.
 That’s why it remains the go-to choice for encryption worldwide.

 AES Encryption Features